kubermatic/docs/content/kubermatic/master/tutorials-howtos/external-clusters/_index.en.md

 ## Disconnect Cluster

+{{% notice info %}}
+Disconnect operation does not delete the cluster from the cloud provider.
+{{% /notice %}}

-You can `Disconnect` a external cluster by clicking on the disconnect icon next to the cluster you want to disconnect or from the cluster details page, which will delete KKP cluster object.
+You can `Disconnect` an external cluster by clicking on the disconnect icon next to the cluster you want to disconnect or from the cluster details page, which will delete KKP cluster object.

 ![Disconnect External Cluster](/img/kubermatic/master/tutorials/external_clusters/disconnect_externalcluster.png "Disconnect External Cluster")